Curie: Policy-based Secure Data Exchange

 \textbf{Policy Management.} We define a \emph{consortium} that is a group made up of two or more members--individuals, companies or governments (\circled{a}).
 Members of a consortium aim to compute a predictive model $m$ over their confidential data in a secure manner.
 For instance, data may be curated from medical history of patients or financial reports of companies with the objective of building an ML model.
 Moreover, each member wants to enforce a set of local constraints toward other consortium members to control their requirements on how and with whom they share their confidential data.
 These constraints define a member's interest, trust, regulations and data demands, and also impacts the accuracy of a model $m$.
 Thus, there is a need for connecting data needs of members to the privacy-preserving models.
 In \Curie, each member of a consortium defines a \emph{local policy} (\circled{b}).
-The local policy of a member dictates the requirements of data exchange as follows: \begin{itemize}[topsep=3pt, itemsep=-3pt, leftmargin=*] \item The member wishes to specify with whom to share and acquire data (\emph{partnership requirement}). \item The member wishes to define what data to share and acquire (\emph{sharing and acquisition requirement}). \end{itemize} In this, the member wishes refine its sharing and acquisition requirements to express the following: \begin{itemize}[topsep=3pt, itemsep=-3pt, leftmargin=*] \item The member wishes to dictate a set of conditions to restrict data sharing and select which data to be acquired (\emph{conditional selective share and acquisition}); and \item The member wishes to dictate conditionals based on the other member's data (\emph{data-dependent conditionals}). \end{itemize}
+The local policy of a member dictates the requirements of data exchange as follows: \begin{enumerate}[leftmargin=*] \item The member wishes to specify with whom to share and acquire data (\emph{partnership requirement}). \item The member wishes to define what data to share and acquire (\emph{sharing and acquisition requirement}). \end{enumerate} In this, the member wishes to refine its sharing and acquisition requirements to express the following: \begin{enumerate}[leftmargin=*] \item The member wishes to dictate a set of conditions to restrict data sharing and select which data to be acquired (\emph{conditional selective share and acquisition}); and \item The member wishes to dictate conditionals based on the other member's data (\emph{data-dependent conditionals}). \end{enumerate}

-The policy of members need not be--nor are likely to be--symmetric.
-A local policy is defined with requirements for sharing and acquisition that is tailored to each partner member in the consortium--thus allowing each pairwise sharing to be unique.
+The policy of members need not be-nor are likely to be-symmetric.
+Local policy is defined with requirements for sharing and acquisition that is tailored to each partner member in the consortium--thus allowing each pairwise sharing to be unique.
 Here, the local policies are used to negotiate pairwise sharing within the consortium.
-To illustrate how members negotiate an agreement, consider the following consortium of three members in Figure~\ref{fig:consortia-members}.
+To illustrate how members negotiate an agreement, consider the consortium of three members in Figure~\ref{fig:consortia-members}.